 In some cases, hernias have no symptoms.
 You may not know you have a hernia unless it shows up during a routine physical or a medical exam for an unrelated problem.

-Your doctor will likely diagnose an inguinal or incisional hernia by performing a physical examination.
+Inguinal or incisional hernias are usually diagnosed through a physical examination.
 Your doctor may feel for a bulge in your abdomen or groin that gets larger when you stand, cough, or strain.

 If your child has an umbilical hernia, your doctor may perform an ultrasound.
 An ultrasound uses high-frequency sound waves to create an image of the structures inside the body.

-Based on the size of your hernia and the severity of your symptoms, you may not need treatment.
+Whether or not you need treatment depends on the size of your hernia and the severity of your symptoms.
 Your doctor may simply monitor your hernia for possible complications.
+Treatment options for a hernia include:

-If your hernia is growing larger or causing you pain, your doctor may decide that it’s best to operate.
+If your hernia is growing larger or causing pain, your doctor may decide that it’s best to operate.
 Your doctor may repair your hernia by sewing the hole in the abdominal wall closed during surgery.
-However, the more common treatment for hernias is to patch the hole with surgical mesh.
+This is most commonly done by patching the hole with surgical mesh.

 Hernias can be repaired with either open or laparoscopic surgery.
 Laparoscopic surgery uses a tiny camera and miniaturized surgical equipment to repair the hernia using only a few small incisions.
 Laparoscopic surgery is less damaging to the surrounding tissue.